-At the dispensed workshops participants are enabled to learn practical skills, how to help their own children with disability as well as other children in their community.
+At the dispensed workshops participants are enabled to learn practical skills, how to help their own children with disability as well as become peer educators in their community.
 They receive a training manual that helps them during the training.
 After this they will be able to use and share their knowledge to help other parents in the community.

 The Wezesha training includes the following topics: